brown-puzzle-hq/bph-site/README.md

 #### Creating puzzle and solution bodies

-1. To see all of the changes you make live, go to http://localhost:3000/puzzle/[puzzle id].
-Our example puzzle is in https://localhost:3000/puzzle/example.

 1. If the original puzzle is on a **Google Doc**, try exporting it as a Markdown file.
 Then put that in a Markdown-to-HTML converter like this [one](https://markdowntohtml.com/).

 4. If you want some vertical spacing between elements, use `mb-4`.